 However, even though Arkansas truck drivers contribute to our nation’s economy, long working hours, irregular shift and day-off patterns, and many consecutive nights away from home and family can make truck driving an arduous career.
 Delivering or picking up loads can be taxing – drivers are often required to wait in their trucks for long and unpredictable periods of time; they may be denied opportunities for food, water, and restroom facilities; and they may be treated disrespectfully by shipping and receiving personnel.

 If you have been injured while at work you may have questions about when you can receive workers compensation.
-Ken Kieklak of the Law Practice of Ken Kieklak has helped hard-working Arkansans navigate the workers’ compensation system following a serious injury.
-He can assist you in navigating the rules, processes and procedures that make up the Arkansas workers’ compensation system.
-Ken Kieklak fights for hard-working people who have experienced difficult circumstances.
+Ken Kieklak of the Law Practice of Ken Kieklak has helped hard-working Arkansans navigate the Workers’ Compensation system following a serious injury.
+He can assist you in navigating the rules, processes and procedures that make up the Arkansas Workers’ Compensation system.
+Fayetteville AR Workers’ Compensation lawyer Ken Kieklak fights for hard-working people who have experienced difficult circumstances.

 Arkansas Truck Driver’s Fatal Injuries Sustained While Crossing Street After Break Are Compensable